 Storm Sewer System

 The municipal storm sewer system carries the rain and snow melt water that reaches the towns catch basins.
 These basins are typically found along the side of roadways or in parking lots.
 Water that enters a storm drain is NOT treated to remove pollutants.
+It is important to not dispose of any waste materials into any storm water collection point.
+Catch basins are never an option to dispose of hazardous materials such as paints, oil, grout wash water or drywall mud.

 Sanitary Sewer System

-A sanitary lateral is an underground pipe outside of your home that carries wastewater from your sinks, toilets, laundry, showers, etc. to the town’s sanitary sewer mains.
+An underground pipe outside of your home, called a sanitary lateral, carries wastewater from your sinks, toilets, laundry, showers, etc. to the town’s sanitary sewer mains.
+If not cared for properly it can lead to a sewage blockage in your home.

 - Cooking oils, fats, grease, bacon drippings, butter